Malcolm C. Rich

 Mr. Rich serves on the Advisory Board of the John Howard Association and is a volunteer and former member of the Board of Directors of Horizon Hospice.
 He is of counsel to the law firm of Whitted Cleary + Takiff LLC, where he specializes in special education and mental health law.
 Mr. Rich began his career as a Research Attorney with the American Judicature Society, and is the former Executive Director of the Foundation for Educational Research.

-Elizabeth leads the research team for the Judicial Performance Commission and generally focuses on judicial reform projects at Chicago Appleseed.
+Elizabeth leads the research team for our child support and family court project.
+She also focuses on judicial elections and court administration projects at Chicago Appleseed.
 She is a graduate of Georgetown University Law Center, where she was an editor at the American Criminal Law Review and a member of the Federal Legislation Clinic.
 Prior to joining Chicago Appleseed, she worked both as a criminal defense attorney in the public and private sectors, as well as in civil litigation.
 Elizabeth has been an adjunct professor of Constitutional Law at Governors State University and a writing advisor at The John Marshall Law School Writing Resource Center.